manas95826/Sentiment-Analysis-BERT-Gradio/README.md

 ##License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Designed and developed by Your Name
+Designed and developed by Manas Chopra
-Remember to replace placeholders like `yourusername` with your actual GitHub username and any other details specific to your project.

-Feel free to customize this README template to best fit your project's details and structure!